Free NAADAC Webinar

 John McAndrew, LADAC, is a recording artist, recovery music specialist therapist, licensed alcohol and drug abuse counselor (LADAC), and the Music Services Coordinator at Cumberland Heights in Nashville, TN.
 McAndrew’s music has been heard around the world and at many national events.
 While touring, he has performed for and worked with recovery audiences for over 30 years.
 His CD, “Forgiven” was in Grammy consideration three times in the Roots Gospel Category.
 His music is in several feature films including One Little Red Wagon directed by David Anspaugh.
 McAndrew currently works as a recovery music specialist therapist and is the Music Services Coordinator at Cumberland Heights in Nashville, TN, where he provides individual and group therapy.
 McAndrew helped develop the Music Professionals Program at Cumberland Heights.

-- Participants will be able to describe the brain in simple terms and how it is affected by music.
+- Participants will be able to describe the brain in simple terms and how it is affected by music in three ways.

-- Participants will be able to engage in an event that creates thoughtfulness, joy, and celebration of recovery from substance use disorders and mental illness.
+- Participants will be able to identify three ways to increase thoughtfulness, joy, and celebration of recovery from substance use disorders and mental illness.

-- Participants will be able to summarize the difference music makes in a recovering person's journey and be able to take this demonstrations/example to their clients.
+- Participants will be able to summarize the difference music makes in a recovering person's journey and be able to show at least two examples of this to their clients.

 - Beginning level courses introduce learners to a content area; include information about a condition, treatment method, or issue; and involve learning and comprehending content.